 - Yellow fever

 Signs and symptoms of viral hemorrhagic fevers vary by disease.
-In general, initial signs and symptoms may include:
+In general, early signs and symptoms can include:

 - Muscle, bone or joint aches